Lachenalia congesta is a dwarf species from Sutherland and Calvinia. Photo taken September 2011 by Cameron McMaster.

 Lachenalia zebrina is found on rocky clay flats in the Western Karoo.
 Photographs were taken by Bob Rutemoeller and Mary Sue Ittner September 2006 near Middelpos showing the leaves as it was not yet in bloom.

 Lapeirousia plicata is found on dry shale flats in the succulent karoo or renosterveld from Namibia to the Karoo, Worcester and the Little Karoo.
-Photos below are possibly this species or L. montana photographed near Middelpos by Mary Sue Ittner.
+The photos below were photographed near Middelpos by Mary Sue Ittner and Bob Rutemoeller of what they believe to be this species.

 Moraea bifida is found on clay flats in renosterveld in the western Karoo and Bokkeveld Mountains to Pakhuis Pass.
 Photos taken September 2006 by Bob Rutemoeller and Mary Sue Ittner in the Komsberg and near Calvinia.